 This course is open to all students enrolled in the Master Public Administration (elective, max 25 students).

 A good relationship between politics and the administration is essential for successful government.
 In practice the success of politicians is very much dependent on the quality of their staff.
-The relationship between a minister and his civil servants can make or break a minister’s future.
+The relationship between a minister and his civil servants can make or break a minister’s future and is a key factor in success or failure of Government.
 There are many potential tensions between the two.
 The civil service is supposed to give frank and fearless advice, which can sometimes be perceived as not convenient.
 Civil servants have to provide state of the art information and maintain strict neutrality in preparing and executing policy.
 Politicians on their part want to achieve political and electoral successes, and are therefore very much focused on the media.
 The horizon of politicians differs from the horizon of civil servants.
 Also their basic values are different.
 Politicians sometimes express as their feeling that civil servants have too much power and are not willing to respond quickly to their wishes or to the demands of society, when it comes to structural changes but also in operational cases.
 In the eyes of politicians civil servants lack, it is said, enough sensitivity for the daily political challenges and for the need to respond as fast as possible.
 Politicians also feel uncomfortable about the monopoly of civil servants as far as information or relevant networks in society and among stakeholders are concerned.
-Civil servants are sceptical about the focus on the very short term and the willingness of politicians to make short term deals.
+Civil servants are sceptical about the focus on the very short term and the eagerness of politicians for prompt and immediate action.

 The course explores this dynamic but also delicate relationship.
 The emphasis is very much on the working of government in practice, illustrated by cases from the Netherlands and other countries.
+Failures and blunders of Government are a central theme in the course.
 Comparison between various countries about the way politicians and civil servants co-operate is part of the course.
-There will be ample opportunity to discuss with several key players, e.g. politicians, civil servants, journalists and lobbyists.
-A visit to Parliament , a ministry and the Nieuwspoort Press Centre is part of the course.
+There will be ample opportunity to meet several key players, e.g. politicians, civil servants, journalists and lobbyists.
+A visit to a Government building or a stroll through the Government area and a visit to the Nieuwspoort Press Centre to discuss with journalists and/or politicians are part of the course.

 At the end of the course students should have attained: